 This command can take some time.
-Once it has finished it should have created a script with the name graph-XXXXX-YYYYYYYY-script.sh and a directory graph-XXXXX-YYYYYYY-components.
-Execute the script by typing:
+Once it has finished it should have created a script with the name graph-XXXXX-YYYYYYYY-script.sh and a directory graph-XXXXX-YYYYYYYY-components.
+Execute the script by typing (note that it requires the tool dot):